 Everything depends on water.

-We help you gain the skills needed to work in water provision as well as wastewater management and treatment sectors.
+We help you gain the skills needed to work in the drinking water and water sanitation sectors.

-Our ‘Core’ courses are designed to prepare the participant to challenge a related EOCP certification exam.
-‘Elective’ courses are designed to develop Technical Skills and Workplace Essential Skills related to the water and wastewater sector, and offer continuing education units (CEUs).
-‘Specialized’ courses can be developed to tailor to the needs of a specific group.
+Our ‘Core’ courses are designed to prepare the participant to challenge a related Environmental Operators Certification Program (EOCP) exam.
+‘Elective’ courses are designed to develop technical and workplace essential skills related to the water and wastewater sector, and offer continuing education units (CEUs).
+‘Specialized’ courses can be developed to meet the needs of a specific group.

 Certification and Exams

-There are no formal admission requirements to participate in any YWWOP class.
+There are no formal admission requirements to participate in any YWWOP course.

-Water and Wastewater Operators typically work within governments (municipal, territorial, federal and First Nation), and are increasingly recruited by the mining industry (YG, 2017).
-Operators of Large Public Drinking Water systems (LPDW, ≥15 service connections) and Bulk Water Delivery systems (BWD, ≥5 delivery sites) are required to be certified, and certification is highly encouraged for all other water and wastewater Operators (YG, 2002).
-In Yukon, certification is administered by the Environmental Operator Certification Program (EOCP), which regularly holds exam sessions at Yukon College.
+Water and wastewater operators typically work within governments (municipal, territorial, federal and First Nation) and are increasingly recruited by the mining industry, water delivery and wastewater collection companies and circuit riders.
+Operators of Large Public Drinking Water systems (≥15 service connections) and Bulk Water Delivery systems (≥5 delivery sites) are required to be certified and certification is highly encouraged for all other water and wastewater operators.
+In the Yukon, certification is administered by the Environmental Operators Certification Program (EOCP), which regularly holds exam sessions at Yukon College.

 The water and wastewater industry is a rapidly changing and growing career area with a shortage of qualified workers to fill positions.
 A Yukon water and wastewater sector profile found that 25% of respondents have a salary range over $80K per year and that this sector has a top heavy and maturing workforce, with 35% of the workforce expected to retire in the next ten years (YG, 2017).

 For those experienced in the water and wastewater industry, YWWOP will help expand skills, maintain certification and keep up with changing technology.
-Whether students are looking to brush up their skills, or just joining the job market or are simply looking for a new and exciting field to enter, YWWOP can open a range of employment doors.
+For those looking to join the industry, brush up their skills, or join the job market, or those who are simply looking for a new and exciting field to enter, YWWOP can open a range of employment doors.

 Sectoral Community Training Funds: Community Training Trust Fund

-The Community Training Trust Fund can support Yukon staff and elected officials of municipal and First Nation governments and local advisory groups for eligible expenditures* related to participating in YWWOP classes.
-Reimbursement can be up to 2/3 of total cost or maximum $3,000 (NOTE: the amounts are subject to change).
-All documents must be received by the deadline.
-Click here for details**.
-Application process:
+The Community Training Trust Fund can support Yukon staff and elected officials of municipal and First Nation governments and local advisory groups for eligible expenditures related to participating in YWWOP courses.
+See details at education.gov.yk.ca.

 Regional Community Training Funds

-Government of Canada’s Aboriginal Skills and Employment Training Strategy (ASETS) can support currently unemployed Canadian Indigenous Individuals for eligible* expenditures related to participating in YWWOP classes.
-All Yukon First Nations are represented for ASETS either through the Aboriginal Labor Force Alliance (ALFA; Kwanlin Dun FN, Liard FN and Ross River Dena Council) or through the Council of Yukon First Nations (CYFN).
+Government of Canada's Indigenous Skills and Employment Training (ISET) Program can support Canadian Indigenous individuals for eligible expenditures related to participating in YWWOP classes.
 Please contact your First Nation Government for details.

 Northern Territories Water and Waste Association Training Fund

 The Northern Territories Water and Waste Association (NTWWA) can support Northwest Territories and Nunavut individuals and community groups with a scholarship for such activities as participating in YWWOP classes.
-A maximum of two scholarships, each in the value of $1,500 will be awarded annually.
-Click here for details.
-Application process:
+See details at ntwwa.com.